lbryio/spec/index.md

 The _root hash_ is the hash of the root node.
 It is stored in the header of each block in the blockchain.
 Nodes use the root hash to efficiently and securely validate the state of the claimtrie.

 Multiple claims can exist for the same name.
-They are all stored in the leaf node for that name, sorted by [effective amount](#active) (descending), then by block height (ascending), then by transaction order in the block (ascending).
+They are all stored in the leaf node for that name.
+See [Claim Ordering](#claim-ordering)

 For more details on the specific claimtrie implementation, see [the source code](https://github.com/lbryio/lbrycrd/blob/master/src/claimtrie.cpp).